jakeseaton/HitThat/README.md

 - MotionKit (CoreMotion Wrapper)

-- FXBlurView (Used in Versus Screen to create scroll animation)
+- FXBlurView* (Used in Versus Screen to create scroll animation)

-- YLProgressBar (Stamina Bars)
+- YLProgressBar* (Stamina Bars)

 - FXForms (Used in registration and profile updates)

 - ZLSwipeableView (Registration cards)

+- CFPressHoldButton (Wrapper for press and hold)

 **Notes:** Pods were installed manually, so you won't have to run pod install or use a workspace file.
 Sue me.

+* Source of UI bugs

 Test Users
 ---

 Name: Barbara Greenewitz

 Email: barbara_ozqnifh_greenewitz@tfbnw.net